ASKEDWELL

 For Korean/Japanese ramen eggs: 1.
 Boil 6-7 minutes (jammy yolk target) 2.
 Ice bath 5 minutes 3.
 Peel + place in marinade: 1/2 cup soy sauce + 1/4 cup mirin + 1/4 cup water + sugar + ginger 4.
 Marinate 6-24 hours 5.
 Slice in half for serving

-Cross-reference: see /pages/what-temperature-for/poach-eggs for poaching + /pages/how-long-does/eggs-fresh for egg-freshness reference.
+Cross-reference: see /pages/what-temperature-for/poach-eggs for poaching + /pages/how-long-does/eggs-last for egg-freshness reference.

 Time ranges by condition